nicky-nym/nicky-nym.github.io/pages/kinematic.md

 [Kinematic range](#kinematic-range) almost always increases as cities get bigger.
 I believe that increase in kinematic range is what drives the [15% superlinear scaling](#superlinear) effect.

+> Prud'homme and Lee's paper, titled "Size, Sprawl, Speed and the Efficiency of Cities," shows that productivity per worker is closely correlated to the average number of jobs per worker that are reachable in less than 60 minutes.
+In Korean cities, a 10 percent increase in the number of jobs accessible per worker corresponds to a 2.4 percent increase in workers' productivity.[^bertaud]

 As a city grows, at first, kinematic range increases as population increases, perhaps in a roughly linear relationship.
 Unfortunately, as cities get too big, they start to sprawl and suffer from traffic congestion.
 Eventually, there's a **kinematic lag**, where the kinematic range stops its 1-to-1 tracking of population growth, and begins to lag behind.

 This whole kinematic cities proposal is all about trying to reduce that kinematic lag in larger cities.
 The proposed kinematic city design is an attempt to keep increasing a city's kinematic range even as it's population grows in the millions.